maziac/DeZog/design/MemoryPaging.md

 remote <-- lbls
 ~~~

 Note: The main order has changed.
-In Dezog 2.7 the labels (list) files were read and afterwards the emulator has been connected.
-The banking was required to be known before connecting.
-But in fact this is not always the case.
-E.g. a ZX128K could have been used for the sld (list) file but connected is only a ZX48K.
-What makes it even more complicated: each of the list files could have a different bank model in mind.
+In DeZog 2.7, the label files were read first, and then the emulator was connected.
+The banking information was required to be known before connecting.
+However, this is not always the case.
+For example, a ZX128K list file could be used, but only a ZX48K is connected.
+What makes it even more complicated is that each of the list files could have a different bank model in mind.

 Now the memory model is read from the emulator prior to reading the labels.
-While reading the labels it can be directly checked if the model allows the banking used in the sld/list file.
-If there are compatible memory models, e.g. the list file is for a ZX48K (no banks) and this is used in a ZX128K memory model, there could also be a conversion from the list file addresses to the memory model addresses.
+While reading the labels, it can be directly checked if the model allows the banking used in the SLD/list file.
+If there are compatible memory models, e.g., the list file is for a ZX48K (no banks), and this is used in a ZX128K memory model, there will also be a conversion from the list file addresses to the memory model addresses.

 The 'slots' returned by the emulator also need conversion.
 E.g. the format is different as in zesarux.
 But also the numbering could be different.